sufanHuang/todo-app/README.md

-A fullstack todo-app The server side is using node, express, mysql.
+A fullstack todo-app: The server side is using node, express, mysql.
 Frontend is bootstraped by Create-react-app.